 Week six corresponds to the final stretch of Èpica i Singular 2.0’s final block before its first performance before an audience.
 Thus, the scenes created during the previous week are polished and all the technical aspects of the performance are worked on: lighting, sound, scenery, costumes, props… Throughout the process, of course, the participants do as many rehearsals as possible, first by groups and then globally, in addition to technical test during the last days before the final performance.
 The dress rehearsal with public will take place on Thursday and the premiere of the show on Friday, so there is no time to waste.

 Next, the public will witness a robotics convention where an inventor presents Sari, a revolutionary domestic artificial intelligence capable of doing all kinds of household tasks.
-When Sari does not seem to work and is limited to dancing before the audience, they boo the inventor, who promises to avenge her humiliation.
-He retires to build another robot, much more violent, which will attack members of the audience and even its own creator until it runs out of battery.
+When Sari does not seem to work and limits itself to dane before the audience, they boo the inventor, who promises to avenge her humiliation.
+He retires to build another robot, much more violent, which will attack members of the public and even its own creator until it runs out of battery.

 The next scene is located in a clone manufacturing plant: through a washing, drying and activation process, the clones go through a quality control.
 “Since the year 2089 we have had only 98% defective subjects,” the public is told.
-It does not take long to verify that data: of the two subjects that are tested, one is defective.
+It does not take long to verify that data: of the two tested subjects, one is defective.
 The first task of the clone that has passed the quality control will be to withdraw its partner.

-Then we move on to a research laboratory with human-plant hybrids.
-Through the injection of chlorophyll and exposure to sunlight, researchers get their subjects to photosynthesize and even be able to regenerate limbs.
+Then we move on to a laboratory dedicated to researching human-plant hybrids.
+Through the injection of chlorophyll and exposure to sunlight, scientists get their subjects to photosynthesize and even be able to regenerate limbs.
 This seemingly harmless experiment takes a turn when laboratory managers capture people against their will in order to experiment with them.
-Finally, the plant-beings manage to communicate with each other, reveal themselves against their oppressors and escape from the laboratory.
+Finally, the plant-beings manage to communicate with each other, reveal themselves against their oppressors and escape the facility.

-The public will enter a new laboratory, in this case working to create the Luminous Woman.
+The audience enters a new lab, in this case working to create the Luminous Woman.
 Through experiments with bioluminescence, they have managed to create a skin that shines in the dark.
-Once the demonstration is over, the audience is asked to leave the room, which will be impossible because of an altercation in the laboratory: it is discovered that the luminous woman was forcibly retained and that other subjects of experiments are among the public.
+Once the demonstration is over, the audience is asked to leave the room, which will be impossible because of an altercation in the laboratory: it is discovered that the luminous woman was forcibly retained and other subjects are among the public.
 Those in charge of the laboratory will keep anyone who tries to escape and, finally, ask the public to leave the room accompanied by projections with the message “Transhumanism, yes or no?”.

 The final scene of the performance takes place in a cyberpunk dump: a couple of scrap dealers are in charge of guiding the audience, who witnesses a scene full of futuristic waste while their guides carry a huge box from one end of the room to the other.
 When the time comes, it is revealed there was a person inside the box: this time the machines have managed to build a human being.